-Clients often express frustration that their leaders aren't executing Talent Management activities as they've directed.
+Clients often express frustration that their leaders aren't executing the talent management activities they've been asked to execute.
 When I ask them to list each activity and assign it an accountability number, it becomes clear how little incentive their leaders have to act.

-In very few companies do Talent practices rank higher than a 3 on the Accountability Ladder, and we find a minimum of 6 or 7 is typically required to spur action.
+In very few companies do talent practices rank higher than a 3 on the Accountability Ladder.
+We believe that a minimum of 6 or 7 is typically required to spur action.

-You can use the quick audit below to better understand if your leaders are likely to complete the Talent Management activities you are requesting:
+You can use the quick audit below to better understand if your leaders are likely to complete the talent management activities you are requesting: